Posts Tagged ‘Friday the 13th’

 “Maybe this panel stuff isn’t so bad after all.”
 Rita thought to herself.

-Perhaps partly due to the backlash her film got, that was a question she never really considered.
-“I’m proud of a lot of what we did actually.”
-Thinking aloud she said, “While you’re right, it’s not as popular an entry, I am proud that we continued the story arc of the adult Tommy Jarvis.”
-Referring to the fan favorite character introduced in Part Four played by Corey Feldmen, she went on to explain, “In fact, I would dare say by the time you get to Part Six with the Cult of Vorhees kidnapping Tommy and forcing him to bring the Devil back, you understand him more as a character.
+Perhaps, because of the backlash Rita’s film received, this was a question she never considered.
+After thinking about it for a moment, she answered.
+“I’m proud of a lot of what we did actually.
+While you’re right, it’s not everyone’s favorite, I am proud that we continued the story arc of the adult Tommy Jarvis.”
+Referring to the fan favorite character introduced in Part Four, played by Corey Feldmen, she went on to explain, “In fact, I would dare say by the time you get to Part Six with the Cult of Vorhees kidnapping Tommy and forcing him to bring the Devil back, you understand him more as a character.
 I think that is, in part, thanks to what we did in Five.”

 “Your movie still sucked!” the Dhamer cos-player yelled from the audience.